gubatron/frostwire-desktop/README.md

 best BitTorrent indexes won't yield in the search results.

-The main software architecture (how things are organized) depends on the late *LimeWire 4,*
+The main software architecture (how things are organized) depends on the late *LimeWire 4,* but it has evolved through FrostWire 5, and now the source code layout has been simplified enourmously for FrostWire 6.

-    -   The BitTorrent power comes from the Azureus project (aka Vuze)
+    -   The BitTorrent power comes from the frostwire-jlibtorrent library.

     -   Media playback comes from the *mplayer* project